-Contractor shall include all subcontractors as insureds under Contractor's own policies, or shall provide County with each subcontractor's separate evidence of insurance coverage.
-Contractor shall be responsible for verifying each subcontractor complies with the Required Insurance provisions herein, and shall require that each subcontractor name the County and Contractor as additional insureds on the subcontractor's General Liability policy.
-Contractor shall obtain County's prior review and approval of any subcontractor request for modification of the Required Insurance.
+CONTRACTOR shall include all Subcontractors as insureds under CONTRACTOR'S own policies, or shall provide COUNTY with each Subcontractor'S separate evidence of insurance coverage.
+CONTRACTOR shall be responsible for verifying each Subcontractor complies with the Required Insurance provisions herein, and shall require that each Subcontractor name the COUNTY and CONTRACTOR additional as insureds the on Subcontractor'S General Liability policy.
+CONTRACTOR shall obtain COUNTY'S prior review and approval of any Subcontractor request for modification of the Required Insurance.